bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 Recall from SLAM that you can tune SLAM parameters.
 You can tune Navigation parameters as well by modifying the appropriate YAML file.

-We will leave you this URL again as a reference for the complete set of navigation parameters, just like we did for Assignment 1:
+**[Optional][Remote_PC]** We will leave you this URL again as a optional reference for the complete set of navigation parameters, just like we did for Assignment 1. **Please note that some parameter changes might break the software.**

 [https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#navigation](https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#navigation)